-In September 2014 and July 2016, LIIF entered into a \$65,000,000 and \$50,000,000, respectively, of bond loan agreements and other related documents (the agreements) with CRF QI, LLC, as part of the BGP that provides LIIF with up to 29.5 year maturities at capital-efficient rates.
+In September 2014 and July 2016, LIIF entered into \$65,000,000 and \$50,000,000, respectively, of bond loan agreements with CRF QI, LLC, as part of the CDFI Bond Guarantee Program that provides LIIF with up to 29.5-year maturities at capital-efficient rates.
 Under these agreements, LIIF is required to pledge eligible collateral to the lender equal to 103 percent of the bond loan and to fund an additional three percent in cash of the bond loan amount to a risk share pool account.
-As of June 30, 2018 and 2017, LIIF has pledged \$70,307,565 and \$61,384,945, respectively, of notes receivable under this arrangement and has \$63,408,575 and \$58,765,033, respectively, of outstanding debt.
+As of June 30, 2019 and 2018, LIIF has pledged \$81,840,785 and \$70,307,565, respectively, of notes receivable under this arrangement and has \$78,935,749 and \$63,408,575, respectively, of outstanding debt.
 The agreements contain certain loan covenants and other related conditions similar to LIIF's other traditional notes payable, except for the pledging of collateral to the lender and the funding of the risk share pool.

-Included in notes payable is a \$10,000,000 obligation to the MTC as of June 30, 2018 and 2017, as discussed in Note 8.
-The MTC obligation is at a 0 percent interest rate, maturing in 2021, and is forgivable to the extent that BATOAH is unable to repay its note payable to LIIF of the same amount.
-In April 2018, LIIF, MTC and BATOAH entered into an amended and restated funding agreement whereby the MTC loan to LIIF will be assigned to BATOAH.
-This assignment will be recognized as BATOAH refinances its loan portfolio in the coming months.
+Included in notes payable is a \$10,000,000 obligation to the MTC as of June 30, 2018, as discussed in Note 8.
+The MTC obligation is at a 0.0 percent interest rate, maturing in 2021, and is forgivable to the extent that BATOAH is unable to repay its note payable to LIIF of the same amount.
+In April 2018, LIIF, MTC and BATOAH entered into an amended and restated funding agreement whereby the MTC loan to LIIF was to be assigned to BATOAH.
+This note was assigned to BATOAH during the year ended June 30, 2019 and the balance of the note is zero as of June 30, 2019.

-In connection with select notes payable, LIIF is required to meet certain financial and non-financial covenants.
-The financial covenants include covenants related to liquidity, a \$5,000,000 compensating cash balance with a single lender, and capital adequacy and are reported to lenders as contractually required.
-As of June 30, 2018 and 2017, LIIF was in compliance with all covenants.
+In connection with select notes payable, LIIF is required to meet certain financial and nonfinancial covenants.
+The financial covenants include covenants related to liquidity, and capital adequacy and are reported to lenders as contractually required.
+As of June 30, 2019 and 2018, LIIF was in compliance with all covenants.